dartmouth-cs52/dartmouth-cs52.github.io/README.md

 Note: for this workshop, you don't need to clone or fork this repo.
 Everything we do will be done locally.

+## Special Notes
+🚀 Take special note of this

+:snowflake: This is pretty cool

+:camera: Take a screenshot!

 ## Set Up:

-We should already have node installed on our machines, but just in case, let's go way to the beginning:
+:warning: We should already have node installed on our machines, but just in case, let's go way to the beginning:

 `$ brew install node`

-And we should install Watchman, too, since react-native depends on it.
+🚀 And we should install Watchman, too, since react-native depends on it.

 `$ brew install watchman`

 Watchman is a file watching service that records when files change, and triggers actions when it detects changes.

-Alright, now we're ready to use react-native!
+🚀 Alright, now we're ready to use react-native!
 We'll want to install the Command Line Interface so we can call react-native commands from the terminal:

 `$ npm install -g react-native-cli`